sensoyyasin/ManagementSystem/README.md

 ## Features

-- Spring Boot: Framework used to build the backend application.
+- Spring Boot: 🌱 Represents the "Spring" part and the idea of growth and development.
-- JPA (Java Persistence API): Used for managing relational data in Java applications.
+- JPA (Java Persistence API): 🗃️ Used for managing relational data in Java applications.
-- JDBC (Java Database Connectivity): Provides a standard API for connecting to relational databases.
+- JDBC (Java Database Connectivity): 🔗 Represents connectivity between Java and databases.
-- Hibernate: ORM framework used to map Java objects to database tables.
+- Hibernate: 🧩 ORM framework used to map Java objects to database tables.
-- JWT-based Authentication and Authorization: Secure handling of user sessions and access control.
+- JWT-based Authentication and Authorization: 🔒 Represents security and authentication
-- CRUD Operations: For managing entities like students, courses, and users.
+- CRUD Operations: 🔄 Represents the Create, Read, Update, Delete operations.
-- PostgreSQL: Relational database for data persistence.
+- PostgreSQL: 🐘 Relational database for data persistence.
-- Spring Cloud Config: Centralized configuration
+- Spring Cloud Config: ☁️ Represents cloud-based configuration management
-- Docker: Containerization platform used to ensure consistent development and deployment environments.
+- Docker: 🐳 Represents containerization with Docker.
-- Docker Compose: Tool for defining and running multi-container Docker applications.
+- Docker Compose: 📦 Represents packaging and managing multiple containers

 ## Table of Contents